Saturday, February 22, 2025

 The Coldest Night of the Year is a winterrific family-friendly walk to raise money for local charities serving people experiencing hurt, hunger, and homelessness.
 Team up, fundraise, walk, and gather for good... because it’s cold out there.

 CNOY is a moment each year when tens of thousands of Canadians step outside the warmth and comfort of home to shine a light of welcome and compassion in their communities.
-Since 2011, the Coldest Night of the Year has raised over $96,000,000 across Canada in 166 communities – 100% of net proceeds stay local to support our CNOY charity partners.
-Learn more about our history.
+Since 2011, the Coldest Night of the Year has raised close to $100,000,000 across Canada in over 200 communities, where 100% of net proceeds stay local to support our CNOY charity partners.

-The event will be hosted by the Comox Valley Transition Society & Dawn to Dawn & by the Campbell River Transition Society.
+The event will be hosted by the Comox Valley Transition Society & Dawn to Dawn and by the Campbell River Transition Society.

 Register to walk & fundraise or donate to a team for the Campbell River event at CNOY Campbell River.